 - Add the Secretary of the Treasury to the list of top government officials on the President’s Interagency Task Force To Monitor and Combat Trafficking, to add more of a financial oversight element.

 - Direct the Office of Terrorism and Financial Intelligence to include in its responsibilities “combating illicit financing relating to severe forms of trafficking in persons.”

 This bill isn't new – in fact, this is something Elizabeth Warren got really fired up about in 2018, and the majority of the hubbabaloo around it has pretty much stayed in the shadow period of last year.
-However, as she ramps up her political platform for a 2020 presidential run, she has once again taken up the mantel to punch sex workers in the pocketbook– and she's in good company.
+However, as she ramps up her political platform for a 2020 presidential run, she has once again taken up the mantel to punch escorts in the pocketbook– and she's in good company.

 Those who support the bill claim that bringing banking and other financial institutions into the ring means that supporters of trafficking (because yet again consensual sex work is being swept under the rug with this leviathan cause) would be forced out of the very systems they need in order to function under capitalism.
 In effect, if traffickers cannot access their finances, nor gain credit or fiscal benefits given through banking institutions, they'll be forced to quit their trade.

 “Human trafficking has devastated the lives of tens of millions of victims around the world, including here in the United States… This form of modern-day slavery makes criminal gangs billions each year,” House lead sponsor Royce said in a press release.